-Prerequisite(s): HKIN 191, BIOL 241, or instructor's consent; third-year standing.
-(3-1) HKIN 472 Athletic Therapy Field Placement (3 sem. hrs.)
+HKIN 465 Physical Activity and Aging (3 sem. hrs.)
+Students will examine the theories of aging and the topics and issues associated with physical activity and recreation for older adults.
+Prerequisite(s): Third- or fourth-year standing or instructor permission.
+(3-0) HKIN 472 Athletic Therapy Field Placement (3 sem. hrs.)
 The course is an internship which involves participation in an athletic therapy environment with a certified supervisor who provides on-the-job training, and professional development.
 This may include athletic therapy in TWU's athletic department or another athletic team environment that is overseen by a certified athletic therapist.
 Students will gain real-world experience in the field of athletic therapy.
 They will also gain professional networking opportunities and get to explore career possibilities.
 They can start building a professional portfolio of specific skills and accomplishments related to their future career.
 These internships allow students to grow both professionally and personally with the potential of being the first step in a transition from the academic world into full time employment.
 Prerequisite(s): HKIN 372.

 HKIN 475 Clinical Exercise Physiology (3 sem. hrs.)
 A study of the clinical aspects of exercise physiology by examining the relationship between exercise and chronic disease.
 Cardiorespiratory, metabolic, neuromuscular, immunological, and musculoskeletal conditions are explored with respect to physiology, pathophysiology, and pharmacotherapy along with exercise testing, prescription, safety, and programming issues.
-(3-0) Prerequisite(s): BIOL 241.
+(3-0) Prerequisite(s): HKIN 191, BIOL 241, and third-year standing (or instructor's consent).
+HKIN 480 Principles of Advanced Coaching (3 sem. hrs.)
+This course provides advanced study and application of the factors influencing successful coaching and athletic performance in both individual and team sports.
+Topics of study include mental preparation, sport physiology, regeneration, skill development, analysis of skills in addition to yearly planning and player selection.
+NB: Not offered every year.